 To bolster your security, Wright says, pick a password management company with a good business reputation.

 The Wired review of password managers can help you decide which reputable password manager is right for your needs and budget.

 Are password managers safe for accounts that have financial information?

 Considering the risks that stem from using weak passwords and the challenge of keeping track of multiple accounts, Wright sees password managers as useful and reasonably safe tools.
 But think very carefully before using one for your banking and other financial accounts.

 “I would not recommend using a password manager for very high-value accounts if you can manage to remember one pretty-good password for each one," Wright says, referring to accounts containing large sums of money that a thief could potentially steal via direct transfer.
 “For everything else, a password manager is a fine solution."

 What happens if someone gets my master password?

 If someone obtains or steals your master password, then that person will have access to all passwords that are saved in the password manager — granting them carte blanche access to all of your accounts.

 Besides someone stealing your master password, another risk is the chance you'll forget your code and be locked out.
-With LastPass, you can receive a hint about your forgotten master password6 and instructions on how to reset it, as long as you are using the same computer or mobile device on which you previously used the password manager.
-With other vendors, you'll be locked out permanently and will have to reset the passwords manually for all your online accounts at each site.
-That inconvenience still wouldn't be as bad as having your account information stolen.
+With some password managers, you may be able to get a hint about your forgotten password — or even the ability to reset your password if you're still using the same computer or mobile device you were previously using the password manager on.
+With most password managers, however, you'll be locked out permanently if you forget your password and will have to reset the passwords you had stored on the password manager manually — that is, by visiting the online account pages for each of the sites.
+Of course, that inconvenience would still be minor compared to having your account information stolen.